-Completion of at least one of the 100-level World Politics courses.
+- At least one of the 100-level World Politics core courses

 International organisations (IOs) and regional organisations (ROs) represent some of the most curious phenomena of 20th century world politics.
 Not only did their numbers increase at a startling rate during that time, they also proliferated geographically and became active in virtually every policy area relevant to global governance.
 They are now one of the most important aspects of world politics, and yet they are also one of the least understood by the citizens they serve.
 Recent years have seen a decline in the rate of new international and regional organisations being created, and existing ones such as the ICC are in danger of losing legitimacy as member states threaten to leave them.
 IOs are significant for the lives of ordinary people across the world.
 For many marginalised communities, IOs can represent unique opportunities to fight for recognition and influence or they can represent sites of further domination by technocrats and powerful states.
 When and why do states create international organisations?
 What implications do international organisations have for the lives of communities across the world, especially marginalised groups?
 Do international organisations serve the purposes for which they are built or do they have other unforeseen effects?